Kia EV6 review: running costs & insurance

 The Kia EV6's slightly sportier nature than its Hyundai Ioniq 5 sister car is evident in slightly higher insurance groupings: 34 to 45, depending on spec, as opposed to 30 to 41 for the Hyundai.
 That's also slightly higher than the groups 33 to 40 ratings for the Ford Mustang Mach-E and the Audi Q4 e-tron's groups 25 to 39.

-If you’re planning to keep your car for a long time, the Toyota bZ4X and its 10-year/100,000-mile warranty is the new class leader, though we don’t rate the overall package as highly as we do the EV6.
+If you’re planning to keep your car for a long time, the Toyota bZ4X and its 10-year/100,000-mile warranty is the new class leader, though that’s only applicable for as long as you have the car serviced at a main dealer.
+Furthermore, we don’t rate the Toyota as an overall package as highly as we do the Kia.

 Kia says the EV6 only needs to be serviced once every two years or after 20,000 miles, whichever comes first.
 That's about twice as long as the service intervals for the majority of Kia's other models, and should reduce the maintenance costs of running an EV6.

-According to March 2023 depreciation data from independent industry experts, the Kia EV6 should be worth between 57-59% of its new value after three years or 36,000 miles on the road.
-That’s incredibly impressive, and beats rivals like the BMW i4 (52-56%) and Ford Mustang Mach-E (50-54%) hands down.
+According to August 2023 depreciation data from independent industry experts, the Kia EV6 should be worth between 58-59% of its new value after three years or 36,000 miles on the road.
+Though there isn’t much in it, the most desirable model – again, according to experts – is the single-motor GT-Line model, which is said to retain 59.85% of its original value.

 In This Review